-Important: Although you can use channels for many purposes, the basic function of channels is the indication on an atom (read: queue, counter) of all possible next locations of products situated in this atom.
+Important: Although you can use channels for many purposes, the basic function of channels is the indication on an atom (read: queue, counter) of all possible next locations for products in this atom.
 In this way, the channels provide a (rough) routing of products through the model!

-Picture 4-10 represents an atom with 4 input channels, 6 output channels and the central channel.
+Picture 5-9 represents an atom with 4 input channels, 6 output channels and the central channel.

-Picture 4-10: Atom with 4 input channels and 6 output channels
+Picture 5-9: Atom with 4 input channels and 6 output channels

-Remark: One of the revisers of this document happens to be color-blind, as are most laser printers and therefore has trouble distinguishing an open (green) and closed (red) channel.
-You can change these color settings in ED yourself by clicking File|Preferences ...|Appearences.
+One of the revisers of this document happens to be color-blind, (as are most laser printers) and therefore has trouble distinguishing an open (green) and closed (red) channel.
+You can change these color settings in ED yourself by clicking File|Preferences ...|Appearances.
 Change the color of "2D -> Open channel" and "2D -> Closed channel".